 For example, a 5 year rate can also be broken down into a (1 year rate) + (1 year forward starting in 1 year) + (1 Year forward starting in 2 years) + (1 year forward starting in 3 years) + (1 year forward starting in 4 years).

-As a very rough very elementary conceptual example with no PVs, suppose a 1 year rate starting today is 1% and a 2 year rate is 2%, then a 1 year forward rate staring 1 year from today and ending 2 year from today is 3%.
+Suppose a 1 year rate starting today is 1% and a 2 year rate is 2%, then a 1 year forward rate staring 1 year from today and ending 2 year from today is 3%.
 That's because the 2 year 2% rate pays a total of 4% at the end of 2 years, and a 1 year 1% rate + a 1 year forward 3% rate starting in 1 year and ending in 2 years, pays a total of 1% + 3% = 4% at the end of 2 years.
-And if the 3 year rate is 3% then using the same logic the 1 year forward starting 2 years from today = 3*3% - 2*2% = 5%.
-Notice that 1 year + 1year forward in 1 year + 1 year forward in 2 years = 1% + 3% + 5% = 9% = 3*3% foots perfectly.

 Though the municipal bond market is NOT efficient, there are municipal bond forward rates that can be locked in today to perform current refundings in the future on a bond's call dates.

-The difference between municipal forward rates and the theoretical forward rates (were the market is actually efficient) is called the 'illiquidity fee' (which is just a fancy word for there's a difference, and there's nothing we can do about it because the market is what it is and we just can't price good forwards in muniland)
+The difference between municipal forward rates and the theoretical forward rates (where the market is actually efficient) is called the 'illiquidity fee' (which is just a fancy word for there's a difference, and there's nothing we can do about it because the market is what it is and we just can't price good forwards in muniland)

 A statistical model used to value Call Options that assigns probabilities to forward rates.